 During the session tagging phase, you are asked to provide the PSC with your scheduling preferences.
 These may include inter-session relations such as no-overlap or back-to-back scheduling or any other information that you consider to be useful.
 Please note that the allocation will be done by the PSC upon scheduling and will in general be proportional to the number of abstracts received for a session.
 Should you want to draw the attention of the PSC to special considerations, please use the "Optional information" box.
 For the EMS2022, SOI and SOII tools are scheduled to be available in parallel for most of the time.
 However, SOI has to be completed first for SOII to become available.
 The PSC will take into account as much as possible your scheduling preferences when deciding on the session programme.
 However, given many competing preferences from conveners, there is no guarantee that these can all be accommodated.
 The PSC will schedule your session in terms of day and time.
 Missing information from the SOII tool will be completed by the Programme Stream Moderators to the best of their knowledge.

 Following the assignment of session times by the PSC, you are then asked to

-Your selections will generate your draft session programme.
+Your selection will generate your draft session programme.
 In this draft programme, you are asked to identify chairperson(s) for each subdivision of your session.
+To manage the tasks for a hybrid session it is required that two chair persons are coordinating the running of the session: please nominate two chair persons for each time block of your session.
 Missing information from SOIII will be completed by the PSC, and the final meeting programme for all sessions will be uploaded.
 Then, all the authors will receive their letter of schedule by email, indicating the time and type of their presentation.

-Some preliminary details about the format of the session programme and the session concept are provided here.
-More details will become available in spring.
+More details about the format of the session programme and the session concept are provided here.